SamsungInternet/wizard/pages/en/02a securing your browsing.md

 Look for the padlock symbol in the address bar to ensure that the website is https.

-i.e. if your browser at https://example.com/site/index.html any intermediary parties can only see https://example.com
+i.e. if your browser shows https://example.com/site/index.html any intermediary parties can only see https://example.com

+Samsung Internet can help you ensure that more of your browsing is secured if you enable the "Switch to secure connection (HTTPS)" option under **Labs** in the **Settings** menu.

 ### Solution 2.